DMLab-Tensor/SliceNStitch/README.md

 cmake .. -DCMAKE_BUILD_TYPE=RELEASE
 ```

-After that, you can build the source code using the build automation software (e.g, Make, Ninja).
+After that, you can build the program using the build automation software (e.g. Make, Ninja).

 ## Execution